 Claudio Reinhard, a Mechanical Engineering student at ETH Zurich, has also figured out how to extract and process antioxidants from olive waste, which can be useful in cosmetics and as natural additives in food.
 Producing just a single bottle of olive oil can produce waste equivalent to four bottles of olive peel, pulp, stones, and wastewater.

-In an ETH Zurich statement, Reinhard stated that “Until now, 98 per cent of the antioxidants were simply thrown away,” said Reinhard in an ETH Zurich statement.
+In an ETH Zurich statement, Reinhard stated that “Until now, 98 per cent of the antioxidants were simply thrown away,”

 These are just some of the innovations that researchers have been working on, and we can feel confident that we will continue to see further innovations in the future.